CesiumGS/3d-tiles/Styling/README.md

 }
 ```

-Above, a compound conditional and regular expression is used to show only features whose county starts with `'Chest'` and whose year built is greater than or equal to 1970.
+Above, a compound conditional and regular expression are used to show only features whose county starts with `'Chest'` and whose year built is greater than or equal to 1970.

 Colors can also be defined by expressions dependent on a feature's properties, for example:
 ```json